gtdwiththings/gtdwiththings.github.io/about.md

 title: About
 ---

-I started this site to help others on their GTD journey with the Things app.
+I'm Chris Decker and I started this site to help others on their GTD journey with the Things app.
 If you have any suggestions or want to share your workflow, [please e-mail me your idea](mailto:hello@gtdwiththings.com).

 ----